National Institute for Infant & Child Medical Music Therapy

 The National Institute for Infant & Child Medical Music Therapy is approved by the Certification Board for Music Therapists (CBMT) for 30 Continuing Music Therapy Education credits.
 Tallahassee Memorial HealthCare - FSU, #P-068 maintains responsibility for program quality and adherence to CBMT policies and criteria.

-Lecture and Clinical Fieldwork can be completed with either occurring first.
+Lecture and Clinical Fieldwork can be completed independently are not prerequisite for one another.